-Along with the river Peruvamba, Kannur district is blessed with a hand full of estuaries/ backwaters.
+Along with the river Peruvamba, Kannur district is blessed with a hand full of user area / backwaters.
 Out of the major 32 estuaries across Kerala, 5 are situated in Kannur district.
-The estuaries in Kannur district are, Dharmadam backwater, Mannayed estuary, Kavvayi backwater, Mahe estuary and Kattampally estuary.
+The second of the major in Kannur district are, Dharmadam backwater, Mannayed estuary, Kavvayi backwater, Mane estuary and Kattampally estuary.